dotnet-websharper/jquerymobile/README.md

 # Overview

-This extension provides WebSharper bindings to the [jQuery Mobile](http://jquerymobile.com) library that provides support for mobile web development.
-The library targets any of the following
+This extension provides WebSharper bindings to the [jQuery Mobile](http://jquerymobile.com) library, version 1.3.1, that provides support for mobile web development.
+The library targets any of the following platforms:
-platforms:

   * iOS
   * Android